FINDING OUT WHO OWNS A DOMAIN NAME

 In what language should the Response be made?

 The response should be in English.
-(Where all parties are Chinese, CIDD may be able to accomodate a complaint and response in Mandarin if the parties as well as the registry agree).
+(Where all parties are Chinese, CIDD may be able to accommodate a complaint and response in Mandarin if the parties as well as the registry agree).

 Does the Response have to be submitted by a lawyer?